Introduction to Sociology

 Key Stage KS4 & KS5

-The aims and rationale of the curriculum in Y10-13 in Sociology are:
+The aims and rationale of the curriculum in Years 10-13 in Sociology are:

-The curriculum in Sociology aims to develop the students understanding of the social processes that influence the behaviour of individuals and groups in our society.
+To develop students' understanding of the social processes that influence the behaviour of individuals and groups in our society.
 It aims to engage young people in various sociological debates that are present in our society.
 Students are encouraged to make critical assessments of sociological views so that they too form their own sociological opinion and identity.
-The curriculum is delivered with the view that the students have embarked on a four-year course.
+The curriculum is delivered with the view that the students have embarked on a four year course.
 Continuity in both assessment procedures and strategies for developing subject knowledge form a consistent pattern of teaching and learning across the four years.